MyTooliT/ICOtronic/Documentation/Tutorials.md

 ### Listing Available Sensor Devices

-To print a list of all available sensor devices, including their identifiers (name, MAC address, device number), please use the subcommand `list`:
+To print a list of all available sensor nodes, including their identifiers (name, MAC address, node number), please use the subcommand `list`:

 ```sh
 icon list